anandkumar/header-and-footer-scripts/readme.txt

 == Frequently Asked Questions ==

 **Q. I need plugin support.
 Where should I ask questions?**

-A. You may ask support related questions at [BlogSynthesis Forums](http://www.blogsynthesis.com/support/#utm_source=wporg&utm_medium=wppluginpage&utm_campaign=wpshfs).
+A. You may ask support related questions at (http://digitalliberation.org/wordpress/#utm_source=wporg&utm_medium=wppluginpage&utm_campaign=wpshfs).
 Meanwhile, you should take a look on [this FAQ](http://www.blogsynthesis.com/plugins/header-and-footer-scripts/#utm_source=wporg&utm_medium=wppluginpage&utm_campaign=wpshfs) This page will have most latest FAQs (that depends upon what user asks.)
 Read that article before asking any questions.
 It may solve your questions and save time.

 **How do I disable the site-wide header and footer injection or the post specific header injection?**

 A. To keep this plugin simple we have not added any such options.
 You may try another plugin for more or less functionality.

 **Q: I need more functionality.
 What should I do?**